Lucy-Glanville-Brown/battleships/README.md

 ### Bugs
 The computer guesses were not being updated on the user's board but I had noticed that I was not calling the correct variable names.
 This has now been corrected and the boards are being updated as expected.

+When testing the game I have noticed that sometimes the computer guess is not generated and the messages are not printed to the screen.
+I have tested this several times and I have not been able to find any logic in why this is happening as it seems to be at random times.

 ### Validator Testing
 PEP8